 IIE has partnered with Arizona State University (ASU) to implement the USAID-funded India Support for Teacher Education Program

 (In-STEP), which will build the capacity of 110 teacher educators from India in an inspiring process of professional transformation enabling them contributing to improved educational outcomes for Indian students.
-IIE will support the implementation of U.S. study tours for the program.
-Working closely with USAID and the Government of India Ministry of Human Resource Development, IIE/India is providing in-country support to ASU in need assessment to understand participants’ expectations from the tour, orient them with expected outcomes from them and gather information for ASU to develop technological survey for the participants; curriculum design; and study tour logistics planning.
+IIE has successfully supported the implementation of U.S. study tours for the program.
+Working closely with USAID and the Government of India Ministry of Human Resource Development, IIE/India has provided in-country support to ASU in the first cohort need assessment to understand participants’ expectations from the tour, orient them with expected outcomes from them and gather information for ASU to develop technological survey for the participants; curriculum design; and study tour logistics planning.
+After the completion of first cycle, this year to support second cohort’s training, IIE/India actively participated in mid course evaluation state site visits across India with ASU team in addition to provide technical support to the second group

 Learn more about In-STEP